What is Down Syndrome?

 How can I help treat my child’s Down Syndrome?

-Our Approach and North Shore Pediatric Therapy
+Our approach to Down Syndrome at North Shore Pediatric Therapy

 At North Shore Pediatric Therapy, we know that early intervention is key to helping children with Down Syndrome develop properly.
 Our team will determine the intensity and frequency of therapies, and we custom tailor each therapy to your child’s specific needs.
 Because we understand that conditions such as Down Syndrome affect both the patient and his/her family, we offer counseling services to help families cope with their loved one’s diagnoses.
 Additionally, speech-language pathologists, physical, occupational and behavioral therapists can help families learn how to create optimal learning and home environments in which their child can most successfully develop.